pldiiw/1arc/README.md

 We've compiled a CHIP-8 reference that is terser than this article, good for quick infos: [chip-8.md].

+To write CHIP-8 source code that cope with our interpreter, please respect the syntax described inside this document: [syntax.md].

-Try to download some CHIP-8 games on the web and test them!
+Try to download some CHIP-8 games from the web and test them!

-If you really want to dig it, go read all of our [design documents] to understand all of the inner workings of our implementation and maybe, if you're brave enough go the [technical one].
+If you really want to dig it, go read all of our [design documents] to understand all of the inner workings of our implementation and maybe, if you're brave enough go read the [technical ones].

 ## LICENSE

-See LICENSE file for more information.
+This software is under the MIT license.
+See [LICENSE] file for more information.

 [CHIP-8]: https://en.wikipedia.org/wiki/CHIP-8
 [@pldiiw]: https://github.com/pldiiw